-- Wrap the wire tightly in a circular motion starting in the center.
+- Wrap the wire tightly in a circular motion starting in the centre.
 Wrap the wire around 30 times.

-- Remove the insulator from the both ends of the wire.
+- Remove the insulator from both ends of the wire.

-- Inseat both loose end of the wire coil into the large eye of a needle.
+- Insert both loose ends of the wire coil into the large eye of a needle.
 Make sure to keep the coil as straight without bending the wire ends.

-- Place a battery on a flat surface, use modeling clay to fix it thoroughly.
+- Place a battery on a flat surface, use modelling clay to fix it thoroughly.

 - Place the sharp end of the needle to the battery one at the positive end and another at the negative one.

-- Over the sharp ends of needle with modeling clay.
+- Cover the sharp ends of the needle with modelling clay.